-(a) The number of Shares which may be issued from time to time pursuant to this Plan shall be the sum of: (i) 1,900,000 shares of Common Stock and (ii) any shares of Common Stock that are represented by awards granted under the Company's Amended and Restated 2010 Stock Plan that are forfeited, expire or are cancelled without delivery of shares of Common Stock or which result in the forfeiture of shares of Common Stock back to the Company on or after May 26, 2020, or the equivalent of such number of Shares after the Administrator, in its sole discretion, has interpreted the effect of any stock split, stock dividend, combination, recapitalization or similar transaction in accordance with Paragraph 25 of this Plan; provided, however, that no more than 1,400,000 shares underlying outstanding awards under the 2010 Stock Plan shall be added to the Plan pursuant to subsection (ii).

-(b) Notwithstanding Subparagraph (a) above, (i) on the first day of each fiscal year of the Company during the period beginning in fiscal year 2024, and ending on the second day of fiscal year 2025, the number of Shares that may be issued from time to time pursuant to the Plan, shall be increased by an amount equal to the lesser of (x) 3.5% of the number of outstanding shares of Common Stock on such date and (y) an amount determined by the Administrator and (ii) on the first day of each fiscal year of the Company during the period beginning in fiscal year 2024, and ending on the second day of fiscal 2030, the number of Shares that may be issued from time to time pursuant to the Plan, shall be increased by an amount equal to the lesser of (x) 5% of the number of outstanding shares of Common Stock on such date and (y) an amount equal to the lesser of (x) 5% of the number of outstanding shares of Common Stock on such date and (y) an amount equal to the lesser of (x) 5% of the number of Shares that may be issued as ISOs under the Plan shall be 75,000,000.

-(c) If an Option ceases to be "outstanding", in whole or in part (other than by exercise), or if the Company shall reacquire (at not more than its original issuance price) any Shares issued pursuant to a Stock Grant or Stock-Based Award, or if any Stock Right expires or is forfeited, cancelled, or otherwise terminated or results in any Shares not being issued, the unissued or reacquired Shares which were subject to such Stock Right shall again be available for issuance from time to time pursuant to this Plan.
+- (a) The number of Shares which may be issued from time to time pursuant to this Plan shall be the sum of: (i) 1,900,000 shares of Common Stock and (ii) any shares of Common Stock that are represented by awards granted under the Company's Amended and Restated 2010 Stock Plan that are forfeited, expire or are cancelled without delivery of shares of Common Stock or which result in the forfeiture of shares of Common Stock back to the Company on or after May 26, 2020, or the equivalent of such number of Shares after the Administrator, in its sole discretion, has interpreted the effect of any stock split, stock dividend, combination, recapitalization or similar transaction in accordance with Paragraph 25 of this Plan; provided, however, that no more than 1,400,000 shares underlying outstanding awards under the 2010 Stock Plan shall be added to the Plan pursuant to subsection (ii). - (b) Notwithstanding Subparagraph (a) above, (i) on the first day of each fiscal year of the Company during the period beginning in fiscal year 2024, and ending on the second day of fiscal year 2025, the number of Shares that may be issued from time to time pursuant to the Plan, shall be increased by an amount equal to the lesser of (x) 3.5% of the number of outstanding shares of Common Stock on such date and (y) an amount determined by the Administrator and (ii) on the first day of each fiscal year of the Company during the period beginning in fiscal year 2024, and ending on the second day of fiscal 2030, the number of Shares that may be issued from time to time pursuant to the Plan, shall be increased by an amount equal to the lesser of (x) 5% of the number of outstanding shares of Common Stock on such date and (y) an amount determined by the Administrator.
+Notwithstanding the foregoing, the maximum number of Shares that may be issued as ISOs under the Plan shall be 75,000,000. - (c) If an Option ceases to be "outstanding", in whole or in part (other than by exercise), or if the Company shall reacquire (at not more than its original issuance price) any Shares issued pursuant to a Stock Grant or Stock-Based Award, or if any Stock Right expires or is forfeited, cancelled, or otherwise terminated or results in any Shares not being issued, the unissued or reacquired Shares which were subject to such Stock Right shall again be available for issuance from time to time pursuant to this Plan.
 If a Stock Right is exercised, in whole or in part, by tender or withholding of Shares or if the Company or an Affiliate's tax withholding obligation is satisfied by the tender or withholding of Shares, the number of Shares deemed to have been issued under the Plan for purposes of the limitation set forth in Paragraph 3(a) above shall be the net number of Shares actually issued.
 Shares repurchased by the Company with the proceeds of the option exercise price may not be reissued under the Plan.
 However, in the case of ISOs, the foregoing provisions shall be subject to any limitations under the Code.